Pauktuutit Inuit Women of Canada

-Savanah Ashton, Manager, Health Department
+Savanah Ashton, Manager, Health Policy and Programs

 Improving the health status of Inuit women and their families has been a priority since Pauktuutit’s incorporation in 1984.
 The Territories have the highest rates of violence in the country, meaning that for Inuit women violence and abuse are significant physical and mental health issues.
 Sexual health and family planning are current issues for the Board and staff.

 In response to direction provided by its membership and Board of Directors, Pauktuutit has implemented numerous successful health prevention and promotion projects on issues including maternal child health and midwifery, tobacco cessation, HIV/AIDS, substance abuse, FASD, early childhood development, injury prevention, cancer, health research and others.
 Raising awareness and building the capacity of Inuit to deliver health programs in their communities is an important part of the work of the health department at Pauktuutit.

 Inuit still have a much lower life expectancy than other Canadians, with a gap of 10 years for Inuit men in Nunavik compared to southern non-Indigenous Canadians.
 Rates of infant mortality are still relatively high, and suicide rates in some regions are up to nine times the national average.
 Other health disparities include higher rates of chronic illness and infectious disease, heart disease, diabetes, and respiratory illness.
 The rates of tuberculosis in Canada are highest among Inuit with a rate over 300 times that of the Canadian-born non-Indigenous population.